 Park’s ability to support need-based adjusted tuition allows us to create the kind of community we believe in.
-Kimberly Boyd, Assistant Head of School for Finance & Operations, and Lachelle McKinley-Connor, Controller, are partnering to manage financial aid for the School.
+Matt Kessler, Director of Enrollment Management and Kimberly Boyd, Assistant Head of School for Finance & Operations, are partnering to manage financial aid for the School.
 Read more.

 At Park, we believe that everyone benefits from a diverse student population, and we seek to create a community where children and their families learn from and with peers who broaden their perspectives.
 Beyond differences in backgrounds and cultures, we welcome families from a variety of economic circumstances.
 Park offers approximately $3.7 million annually in need-based financial aid.
 We encourage you to consider Park whether or not you can afford the entire tuition.